asatoskar/CodingCulture/README.md

 ## Guide to Set Up And Use KHOJ

+**Setting up repository**

+Clone the entire repository (the *webapp* subfolder is not currently required and will be used for future front-end development after Hackathon results are out)

+Create a 'model' subfolder in the repository and download the model from the Google Drive link and save it in this folder.

+**Setting up Neo4J Server**

 Download the Neo4J Community Edition tarball from the official Neo4j Website and extract it to any directory.

 Navigate to the extracted folder and run the following command.